 If you can get your confused relative to understand that you like trying different things and that having lots of projects on the go at the same time is who you are, maybe you won’t have to justify your love of crocheting or your newfound sushi-making addiction.
 And maybe next time, instead of asking what you do, the person you come out to might ask what you’re working on.

 So, how do you explain that you’re a multipotentialite?
-We recently had a discussion about this in the Puttytribe.
+We’ve had many discussions about this in our global community of multipotentialites, the Puttyverse.
 Here are the best tips we came up with.

 1. Spread the word